-The City has pre-funded the PEMHCA and URMT Plans through CalPERS OPEB Trust (CERBT) and has a policy of contributing 100% of the City's Actuarially Determined Contribution (ADC) each year.
+The City has pre-funded the PEMHCA and URMT Plans throu CalPERS OPEB Trust (CERBT) and has a policy of contributing 100% of the City's Actuarially Determined Contribution (ADC) each year.
 For the fiscal year 2021-22 (measurement period of June 30, 2021), the City contributed \$1,821, consisting of \$1,717 in implied subsidy payment contributions netted against \$107 in benefit payments and administrative expense.

 The CERBT is a tax qualified irrevocable trust, organized under Internal Revenue Code (IRC) Section 115, established to pre-fund OPEB as described in GASB Statement 45.
 The CERBT issues a publicly available financial report that includes financial statements and required supplementary information for the City, not individualized, but in aggregate with the other CERBT participating agencies.

-This report may be obtained at the following address:

-PEMHCA, CERBT-State of California, 400 Q Street, Sacramento, CA 95811

-The Utility Retiree Medical Trust does not issue a separate financial statement.

-Employees Covered

-As of June 30, 2021 measurement date, the following current and former Miscellaneous employees were covered by the URMT plan:

-Net OPEB Liability URMT

-Inactive employees or beneficiaries currently receiving benefits 64

-Active employees 145

-Total 209

-Contributions

-The URMT and PEMHCA contribution requirements are established by City policy and may be amended.
-The annual contribution is based on the actuarially determined contribution.
-For the fiscal year ended June 30, 2022, the City's total contributions of \$1,821 consist of payments to the trust of \$1,821 (\$1,592 to PEMHCA; \$229 to URMT).
-The proportionate share of the PEMHCA payments of \$204 and \$37 were allocated to the Electric and Water Utility Funds, respectively; the URMT payments were allocated to the Electric Utility Fund.
+This report may be obtained at the follow wing address: PEMHCA , CERBT-State of California, 400 Q Street, Sacramento, CA 95811 The Utility Retiree Medical Trust does no statement. ot issue a separate fi nancial Net OPEB Liability URMT Inactive employees or beneficiaries currently receiving benefits 64 Active employees 145 Total 209 financial statements and required supply the City, not individualized, but in aggres participating agencies.
+This report may be obtained at the follow PEMHCA , CERBT-State of California, 4 CA 95811 The Utility Retiree Medical Trust does no statement.
+Employees Covered As of June 30, 2021 measurement dates former Miscellaneous employees were con- Net OPEB Liability Inactive employees or beneficiaries currently receiving benefits Active employees financial statements and required supplementary information the City, not individualized, but in aggregate with the other of participating agencies.
+This report may be obtained at the following address: PEMHCA, CERBT-State of California, 400 Q Street, Sacratic CA 95811 The Utility Retiree Medical Trust does not issue a separate firstatement.
+Employees Covered As of June 30, 2021 measurement date, the following currently receiving beneficiaries currently receiving benefits Met OPEB Liability URMT Inactive employees or beneficiaries currently receiving benefits 64